Josh Burdon: Career

-As a third generation racer, racing was in his blood.
-Burdon began his racing career kart racing at 8 years old winning various titles.
-At 16 he was awarded with a funded scholarship through the Confederation of Australian Motorsport to make the transition into racing cars.
+As a third generation racer, Burdon began his racing career kart racing at eight years old winning various titles.
+At the age of sixteen, he was awarded with a funded scholarship through the Confederation of Australian Motorsport to make the transition into racing cars.
 He further progressed to competing internationally in 2012, and has gone on to compete in numerous racing series throughout the world.

-In 2013 Burdon relocated to France and signed with Scorpus Racing driving the Xbox sponsored car in the open Whelen Euro Series.
-He led the championship from beginning to end, winning 7 out of 12 races when he was controversially taken out during the final race in Le Mans.
-As a result he finished second in the championship.
+In 2013, Burdon relocated to France and signed with Scorpus Racing driving the Xbox sponsored car in the open Whelen Euro Series.
+He led the championship from beginning to end, winning sevem out of twelve races when he was controversially taken out during the final race in Le Mans.
+As a result, he finished second in the championship.
 During the season he joined the final two rounds of French Formula Premium, winning both rounds in Circuit du Val de Vienne and Le Mans.
 Funding ruled Burdon out of a full time seat for most of the 2014–15 seasons.

 2016 saw Burdon relocated to China to spearhead BlackArts Racing Team season in the Asian Formula Renault Series.
-He won the championship with 7 out of 12 race wins.
+He won the championship with seven out of twelve race wins.

 Burdon competed in the 2017–18 Asian Le Mans Series in LMP3 with KC Motorgroup, joining him was Neric Wei and Louis Prette.
-Burdon swept qualifying after winning 4 pole positions from 4 attempts at Zhuhai International Circuit, Fuji Speedway, Chang International Circuit and Sepang International Circuit.
+Burdon swept qualifying after winning four pole positions from four attempts at Zhuhai International Circuit, Fuji Speedway, Chang International Circuit and Sepang International Circuit.
 Burdon, Wei and Prette won in Zhuhai, Thailand and were leading the final race in Sepang when an exhaust broke and took them out of contention for the win.
 They ended second in the championship.